tomjridge/tomjridge.github.io/about.md

 ## Bio (for conferences)

+Tom Ridge is a programmer currently working for OCamlLabs/Tarides on various OCaml and blockchain projects.
+He has a special interest in filesystems and storage layers.

-Tom Ridge is a Senior Lecturer at the University of Leicester.
+Prior to this he was a Senior Lecturer at the University of Leicester from 2009 to 2021.
 His background is in formal methods and theorem proving.
 His research has mainly focused on applications of formal methods to real-world systems.

 He worked at Cambridge on the NetSem project giving a formal semantics to TCP/IP, and briefly on relaxed memory models.
 Recently he has